 In Wimberley, residents start their July Fourth weekend off right with a shopping trip to Hill Country’s largest open-air market.
 There, they can snag some delicious produce for an all-American picnic or purchase arts and crafts with red, white and blue flare.
-The town also enjoys the “Best Little Parade in Texas" starting at 10 am on Tuesday the 4th, an annual rodeo, Patriotic Concerts performed by the Community Chorus and the Big Scoop Ice Cream Festival.
+The town also enjoys the "Best Little Parade in Texas" starting at 10 am on Tuesday the 4th, an annual rodeo, Patriotic Concerts performed by the Community Chorus and the Big Scoop Ice Cream Festival.
 Yum.

 Canyon starts its Independence Day bright and early at 7 a.m. with the Lions Club Pancake Breakfast.
 Yes, please.
 Afterward, residents can head to the Fair on the Square, where more than 150 vendors will be selling all kinds of goods from 9 a.m. to 3 p.m.
-Then at night, it’s a performance by Grammy-nominated country rock band Little Texas, followed by the fireworks show.
+Then at night you can enjoy a fireworks show choreographed to patriotic favorites at Connor Park.
 Total perfection.

-Compared to Rocksprings, Ennis keeps it traditional.
+Compared to Rocksprings, Ennis keeps it traditional .
 The city starts July Fourth weekend on Friday with an annual barbecue cook-off, offering the categories of best chicken, pork spare ribs and brisket.
 Mmm-mmm good.
-On Saturday, residents can enjoy the farmer’s market; the Red, White and Blue Bike Parade (did you know you can enter ?); live music; and of course, the fireworks.
+On Saturday July 1st, residents can enjoy the farmer’s market; the Red, White and Blue Bike Parade (did you know you can enter ?); live music; and of course, the fireworks.

 Jefferson’s Fourth of July celebration has something for everyone.
 The Historic Jefferson Railroad offers steam train rides along the Big Cypress Bayou, which features feeding alligators at the Diamond Don Gator Pit and a canon that fires “dragon’s breath.”
 Curiosity piqued.
 More traditional activities include a homemade ice cream contest, cake and pie auction and children’s parade.
 Hip, hip, hooray.

 Lockhart is known as having the biggest fireworks display among small towns in Central Texas, and draws thousands to its annual celebration.
-This year’s festivities will take place early on Sunday, July 3 in City Park.
+This year’s festivities will take place early on Monday, July 3 in City Park.
 The night kicks off at 5:30 p.m. with games for the kids and vendor booths for the adults.
-Throughout the day, families are welcome to bring a picnic or swim in the community pool while they wait for the real show — a performance by Sky Dive San Marcos at 8:45 p.m.
-When it gets dark, everyone heads back to their fold-up chairs and blankets to watch the fireworks.
+Throughout the day, families are welcome to bring a picnic or swim in the community pool while they wait for the real show -- a performance by Sky Dive San Marcos followed by a spectacular fireworks display at dusk for the citizens of and visitors to Lockhart.
 Ooh and ahh.

 It’s known as the place “Where Texas History Lives,” but on July Fourth, Granbury commemorates American history with one of the top 10 fireworks shows in the Southwest, as named by AT&T and YellowPages.com.
-Other unique activities in Granbury this holiday weekend include Singin’ in the Rain at the Opera House, a chili cook-off and decorated bike contest and the Hometown Parade starting at GHS making its way down Pearl Street.
+Other unique activities in Granbury this holiday weekend include "South Pacific" at the Opera House, a car show, ghosts and legends tours, a decorated bike contest and the Hometown Parade starting at GHS making its way down Pearl Street.
 So many streamers.

 2. Chappell Hill

 The Independence Day Parade in Chappell Hill is unlike any other and starts at 10 am.
 That’s because it includes the “World Famous” Marching Kazoo Band.
 Anyone can join the troupe, which includes twirlers, cheerleaders and those “wanting to have a good time.”
 Additionally, residents can attend the Cool Rods Car Show or Summer Cowboy Event at the Museum, featuring The Rocking T Chuck wagon, Cowboy Bob, pony rides, petting zoo and oxen demonstrations all for free.